Vegin Vegan Vegun!

 Stirring the chilled custard before serving to restore its smooth, spreadable consistency—perfect for tarts or enjoying by the spoonful.

-1. Gently Stir Before Serving
+1. Stir Before Serving

 • Stir once more before using to return it to a smooth, spreadable consistency.